gfoidl/CairoSharp/source/CairoSharp.Extensions/ReadMe.md

 Both fonts are also available as bold variant.

+## Pango

+Support for `PangoLayout` is given, but not the whole Pango API is implemented.

+See [ReadMe in Pango](./Pango/ReadMe.md) for further information.

 ## Loading

 PDF, and SVG can be parsed and the drawing loading into a cairo context, for further use.